I’ve heard about you from others but I’m still not entirely clear on what you offer. Can you share more detail?

 Are there specific age groups?

 These parties apply to all age groups and I modify the music and approach accordingly.
-As an example, during one week, I hosted a party for a second-grade class, a surprise 73rd birthday party, and a virtual happy hour with parents in their late 40s/early50s.

 What types of events do you handle?

 Any Zoom gathering where people want to have fun with music.
 As examples, I host corporate/conference events, fundraising events, online reunions (alumni, etc.), affinity groups within corporations (e.g., Women’s Groups within law firms), birthday celebrations with friends and/or family, cross-country family get-togethers, etc.